Skip to content

 Family Nurse Practitioner Outcomes

-The Family Nurse Practitioner graduate acquires a broad base of knowledge and experience to provide direct health care services to people of all ages for the purposes of health promotion and protection, disease prevention, and management of common acute and chronic illnesses.
-The family nurse practitioner focuses on care of patients and families, and functions primarily in ambulatory care settings treating newborns, infants, children, adolescents, pregnant and postpartum women, adults, and the elderly.
-There are a total of 42 credit hours in the specialty with 665 clinical hours.
+The Family Nurse Practitioner (FNP) acquires a broad base of knowledge and experience to provide direct health care services to people of all ages for the purposes of health promotion, health protection, disease prevention, and management of common acute and chronic illnesses.
+The FNP focuses on care of patients and families and functions primarily in ambulatory care settings.
+The population in primary care family practice includes newborns, infants, children, adolescents, pregnant and postpartum women, adults and the elderly.
+There are a total of 42 credit hours in the specialty with 630 direct clinical hours.

 For more information regarding the American Nurses Credentialing Center (ANCC), click here.
 For more information on the American Association of Nurse Practitioners (AANP), click here.